HannaKalantar/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly accessable, in addition to restricting non-authorized to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
   - Load balancers can protect you against a Ddos attack due to its ability to split the work between two different servers, allowing one to go down and the system will still be running due to the load balancer now turning all the task back on to only one server instead of both.
-What is the advantage of a jump box?
-The advantage of a jumpbox is that you have only one location that can be used to access multiple location this also allows for very good protection for all other locations you may have
+- What is the advantage of a jump box?
+  - The advantage of a jumpbox is that you have only one location that can be used to access multiple location this also allows for very good protection for all other locations you may have.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system matrix.
 - What does Filebeat watch for?
-Filebeat is watching for specific logs and specific set of files you have set.
+  - Filebeat is watching for specific logs and specific set of files you have set.
 - What does Metricbeat record?
-Metricbeat is recording the statics of the files and/or logs you have specified for it look for.
+  - Metricbeat is recording the statics of the files and/or logs you have specified for it look for.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.